Wave-Play/robo.js/docosaurus/docs/basics/flashcore.md

 ## Namespaces

-Flashcore is a key-value store, so it's important to keep your keys unique.
-To help with this, Flashcore supports namespacing.
-Namespacing is a way to group your keys so they don't collide with other keys in the store. _This is particularly useful when you're working with multiple servers or users!_
+In key-value stores, ensuring that your keys are unique is crucial.
+Flashcore's namespacing feature helps you do just that!

+Think of namespacing like creating separate drawers for different categories of items.
+This way, the same item name in different drawers doesn't get mixed up.
+It's especially handy when you're managing data for various servers or user groups.

-Every Flashcore function accepts an `options` object as its last argument.
-This object has a `namespace` property that you can use to namespace your keys.
+When you use any Flashcore function, you can include an `options` object as the last parameter.
+Within this, specify a `namespace` property to categorize your keys.

 ```javascript
 Flashcore.set('my-key', 'example-value', {